shotgunsoftware/tk-framework-shotgunutils/docs/shotgun_hierarchy_model.rst

 functionality, you get access to a mature and well documented toolbox that makes it quick to develop tools:

-- A hierarchy model instance represents a single Shotgun ``nav_expand()`` query.
+- A hierarchy model instance represents a single Shotgun :meth:`~shotgun-api3:shotgun_api3.Shotgun.nav_expand()` query.
 The model is lazy-loaded as each time you expand an item in the view, the children of that item are queried.
 - The model is cached, meaning that all data is fetched in the background in worker threads.
 This means that the data in your UI will load up instantly and you never have to wait for Shotgun.
 If the query result is different than the